fly-apps/openresty-basic/readme.md

 }
 ```

-This configuration passes your request through using the `proxy_pass` directive at the end like the previous version did, but before that, it checks to see if the visitor has reached their request limit using the `Fly-Client-IP` header [attached to the request by Fly](https://fly.io/docs/services/#http).
+This configuration passes your request through using the `proxy_pass` directive at the end, as the previous version did.
+Before it does, it checks if the visitor has reached their request limit using the `Fly-Client-IP` header [attached to the request by Fly](https://fly.io/docs/services/#http).
 If the IP address has called the endpoint in the past 2 seconds, it returns a 503 response and logs the error.

-You can re-deploy this configuration file to Fly and call the endpoint twice in quick succession to test it.
-You've now got a working rate limiter running, but you're still not finished.
+You can re-deploy this configuration file to Fly (again using `flyctl deploy`) and call the endpoint twice in quick succession to test it.

+You've now got a working rate limiter, but you're still not finished.
 In the last section, you'll see how to connect your OpenResty application to Redis to store API keys that can be used for authentication.

 ### Checking API Keys Against a Redis Store
-Fly offers a [region-local Redis instance](https://fly.io/docs/redis/) to all deployments which can be used to persist data for longer periods.
-While this volatile data store is not meant for permanent use, you can use it to cache data so that it's accessible on the edge.
+Fly offers a [region-local Redis instance](https://fly.io/docs/redis/) to all deployments, which can be used to persist data for longer periods.
+While this volatile datastore is not meant for permanent use, you can use it to cache data so that it's accessible on the edge.

 In this last step, you'll connect to the Fly Redis instance using the OpenResty [Redis driver](https://github.com/openresty/lua-resty-redis).
-You'll authenticate requests using a `key` passed in by the user through a querystring argument and return a 401 response code if authentication fails.
+You'll authenticate requests using a `key` passed in by the user through a query string argument and return a 401 response code if authentication fails.
 In a real application, you would probably push data to the Fly Redis instance using [their global data store](https://fly.io/docs/redis/#managing-redis-data-globally), but because this is a demonstration app, you'll hard code a few sample API keys.

 First, write a Lua script to parse the connection string.
 Fly's `FLY_REDIS_CACHE_URL` must be split at the `:` and `@` characters, so you can write a function that takes any number of characters as possible delimiters ([credit to Walt Howard on Stack Overflow](https://stackoverflow.com/a/29497100/977192) for this one).
 Create a new file called `split.lua` and add the following: